Guidance

 • the applicant’s appetite for new innovative ways of working

 Therefore, the pathway will allow entry very early, based on non-clinical data, where all the tools described below might be options, as well as catering for products with mid-development ‘global’ dossiers.
-However, to maximise the benefits, applicants are encouraged to apply early in the development of their products.
+However, to maximise the benefits, we encourage applicants to apply early in the development of their products.
 Products that are towards the end of their development programme are generally not suitable for the ILAP unless there are one or more indications still under active investigation.

 The ILAP does not replace the Early Access to Medicines Scheme (EAMS), which remains an important flexibility for earlier patient access towards the end of the development programme in areas of unmet medical need and where major advantage over existing therapies can be demonstrated.
 The ILAP is broader in scope and is open to all innovative products.